pharo-ide/Calypso/Calypso-SystemQueries.package/ClyClassDefinitionProperty.class/README.md

-I describe package which defines given class.
+I represent definition of class which includes package and class itself as defining objects.

 You can create me by:

 	ClyClassDefinitionProperty of: aClass
-	ClyClassDefinitionProperty package: aPackage.

-You can access actual package using:
-	classDefinition definitionPackage